Go Ape Facebook and Instagram Advertising & Google PPC

 Enhanced targeting led to improved results

-With only a week to spare, we devised a Black Friday/Cyber Monday weekend promotion in conjunction with Go Ape, offering a 25% discount on any gift cards purchased during the 4-day period.
+In November 2020, with only a week to spare we devised a Black Friday/Cyber Monday weekend promotion in conjunction with Go Ape, offering a 25% discount on any gift cards purchased during the 4-day period.
 Go Ape had run a similar offer on Facebook and Instagram the previous year which had generated £27,725 in sales, however we recommended they invest more in the campaign and we also adjusted the targeting so the ad spend was focused in areas around Go Ape sites using their customer heat maps for guidance (previously a nationwide approach has been adopted).
 This strategy led to our campaign generating £74,531 in sales over the 4-day period which was a very encouraging start.

 Sadly, the country went into full lockdown shortly afterwards and while further campaigns to sell gift vouchers in the run-up to Christmas achieved a better return on ad spend than the previous year, we knew there was untapped potential and we could achieve a lot more.

-Instead of grouping the sites by location, we created regional campaign groupings and experimented with using ‘add to cart’ rather than ‘purchases’ as our conversion objective.
+Instead of grouping the sites by location, we created regional campaign groupings and also experimented with targeting and testing different lookalike audience percentages.
 This strategy paid off and we saw a strong improvement in the return on investment.

 In terms of Google PPC advertising, we began by reviewing the campaign structure.
 The majority of Go Ape’s campaigns were national or regional and we decided to restructure their campaigns so that they were predominantly site-based.
 By doing this, we could achieve higher ad quality scores and take customers to relevant landing pages.
 In turn, a higher quality score would result in a lower cost per click and cost per conversion for the client.